jmrah/okta-smartfhir-demo/README.md

 # okta-smartfhir-demo
 This repository contains all of the components necessary to provide a SMART-launch compatible authorization platform leveraging Okta as the core identity authentication and authorization service.
+This particular implementation is designed to deploy into an existing API Gateway.
+The idea is to host your SMART FHIR server and SMART auth server behind the same domain/API Gateway.

 For full documentation on this reference Okta-SMART implementation, please refer to the dedicated repository here: https://github.com/dancinnamon-okta/okta-smartfhir-docs